sankar009/comparison/README.md

 ## Why my online store isn't listed?

 It's easy to add your site onto Comparison.
 Fork this repo and add your code in [com.zynick.comparison.sites](https://github.com/zynick/comparison/tree/master/src/com/zynick/comparison/sites) package, and I'll merge your code onto the site.

-## How does this work?

-Comparison uses [Web Scraping](http://en.wikipedia.org/wiki/Web_scraping) technique to crawl over local online sites, gather all result and sort them by price, allowing the cheapest item to be listed on top among others.

 ## What kind of technology is used?